Tibet Autonomous Region

-The Tibet Autonomous Region (TAR), often shortened to Tibet, or referred to in Chinese as Xizang, is an autonomous region of the People's Republic of China.
+The Tibet Autonomous Region (TAR), often shortened in English to Tibet and sometimes to Xizang, is an autonomous region of the People's Republic of China.
 It was established in 1965 to replace the Tibet Area, a former administrative division of the Republic of China.

 The current borders of the Tibet Autonomous Region were generally established in the 18th century and include about half of cultural Tibet, which was at times independent and at times either under the Mongol-led Yuan dynasty or Qing dynasty rule.
 The TAR spans more than 1200000 km2 and is the second-largest province-level division of China by area.
-Due to its harsh and rugged terrain, it has a total population of only 3.6 million people or approximately 3 PD/km2.
+It has a harsh and rugged terrain, with a population of 3.6 million people or approximately 3 PD/km2.

 Names

-Tibet Autonomous Region is often shortened to Tibet in English or as Xizang in Hanyu Pinyin which has been the Chinese transliteration of Ü-Tsang since the Manchu-led Qing dynasty.
-The English word Thibet dates back to 1827 and may have been derived from older terms in other languages.
+Zang and Xizang are exonyms used in Chinese.
+The shorter form, Zang, is an ethnonym that refers broadly to Tibet or Tibetan culture, whereas Xizang is the geopolitical variation that means literally "Western Zang" and is the official Chinese name for the TAR.
 The official use of Xizang in Chinese records dates back to 1724 when the Kangxi Emperor of Qing dynasty wrote an edict for the Imperial Stele Inscriptions of the Pacification of Tibet in languages such as Han, Manchu, Mongolian, and Tibetan.
+In Hanyu Pinyin, Xizang was the Chinese transliteration of Ü-Tsang during the Manchu-led Qing dynasty, although Ü-Tsang is not geographically equal to the TAR.
+The word Thibet, as used in the Western world, dates back to 1827 and may have been derived from older terms in other languages.